Skip to Content

 Holcombe and Ramsbottom are both gorgeous villages worth exploring and spending time in.
 If you don’t live in the area, we highly recommend spending the weekend there.
 Considering Holcombe is a tiny village, you’ll find more accommodation options in the larger village of Ramsbottom.
 Below, you’ll find the best budget, mid-range and luxury options in Ramsbottom and the surrounding areas.

-• Budget – Bury Ramsbottom Old Mill Hotel and Leisure Club: located in Ramsbottom, Bury Ramsbottom Old Mill Hotel and Leisure Club is a great budget option.
-Sure, the place is a little dated and rough around the edges; but, it’s a decent place to stay if you’re looking for cheaper accommodation in the area.
+Located in Ramsbottom, Bury Ramsbottom Old Mill Hotel and Leisure Club is a great budget option.
+Sure, it’s a little rough around the edges; but, it’s a decent place to stay if you’re looking for cheaper accommodation in the area.

-• Mid-range – Eagle and Child: located on Manchester Road, at the top of the hill that descends into Ramsbottom, you’ll enjoy stellar views of Peel Tower and Holcombe Hill from the Eagle and Child.
+Located on Manchester Road, at the top of the hill overlooking Ramsbottom, you’ll enjoy stellar views of Peel Tower and Holcombe Hill from the Eagle and Child.
 The pub features quaint and cosy rooms, plus an excellent restaurant on-site.

-• Mid-range – Red Hall Hotel: also located on Manchester Road, a little further south than the Eagle and Child, you’ll find Red Hall Hotel.
-It’s one of the most popular accommodation options in the area, which is just a short walk from the town of Ramsbottom.
-You’ll also enjoy splendid views of Peel Tower and the surrounding countryside from the Red Hall Hotel.
+Also located on Manchester Road, you’ll find the Red Hall Hotel.
+It’s one of the most popular accommodation options in the area, where you’ll also enjoy splendid views of Peel Tower and the surrounding countryside.

-• Luxury – Brook Bottom Farm: located in Edenfield, just a stone’s throw away from Ramsbottom, you’ll find the secluded Brook Bottom Farm.
+Located in Edenfield, just a stone’s throw away from Ramsbottom, you’ll find the secluded Brook Bottom Farm.
 This rural farmhouse escape offers luxurious apartments in a beautiful location.
-Having personally visited and stayed at Brook Bottom Farm, we highly recommend it.

 Events and Other Things to Do in the Area